 Criminal Injustice Systems

-Virtual; Partners in NYC and DC
+Partners in DC

 This immersion trip aims to expose the cruelties and realities of the criminal “justice” system in America, both by looking at the justice system as a whole and by considering how the system impacts particular individuals and specific communities.
 This trip will incorporate a diverse group of students from Georgetown seeking to apply systems-level thinking to reconsider American legal systems.
 First, we are dedicated to incorporating material from the Equal Justice Initiative and Legacy Museum in Montgomery, Alabama to acknowledge the legacy of slavery in our justice system.
 In addition, we will take a closer look at the school-to-prison pipeline in D.C, the juvenile justice system, and consider the conditions that incarcerated people face at jails near Georgetown’s campus.
 Our goal is to learn from community partners about how our legal systems impact communities at several levels, including youth, individuals with mental illness, and BIPOC.
 We will also consider current policing and justice issues such as the Defund the Police and abolitionist movements.
 Finally, we will draw upon each other’s unique perspectives as we examine these issues, and we will work to make sure our community partners feel recognized and appreciated for the hard work they do to dismantle the layered injustices of our “justice” system.